 Here is a reality check: most businesses, especially those that are established, will be hesitant in working with a startup unless it is registered for VAT in UAE.
 For a business to not be able to issue a proper invoice, it loses potential clients.
-This is not a good sign especially for growing small businesses.
-This is why it is best to get VAT-registered and provide clients the confidence from knowing that they are working with a reputable and serious business.
+This is not a good sign, especially for growing small businesses.
+This is why it is best to get VAT-registered and provide clients the confidence of knowing that they are working with a reputable and serious business.

 VAT registration eliminates the worry about reaching the VAT threshold.

 For most small businesses, they unknowingly exceed the current mandatory VAT registration threshold.
 Once this happens and the FTA finds out, not being registered can get the business in a ton of trouble.
 Voluntarily registering for VAT will allow you to eliminate the worry of ending up with a fine or penalty from the FTA simply from an oversight.

 VAT-registered businesses get a tax registration number (TRN).

 The tax registration number (TRN) that is provided following VAT registration provides customers and clients confidence when dealing with a small business.
 The TRN that will be reflected in every invoice gives a successful image of the business as most people know VAT registration requires it to pass the voluntary or mandatory registration threshold.